skanjie1/rag-academic-retrieval/README.md

 ## Notes

 This is a proof-of-concept project built to explore RAG architectures and embedding fine-tuning for domain-specific retrieval.
-The corpus is sourced from publicly available NLP paper abstracts via Semantic Scholar API.
+The corpus is sourced from NLP/ML paper abstracts via the [CShorten/ML-ArXiv-Papers](https://huggingface.co/datasets/CShorten/ML-ArXiv-Papers) dataset on Hugging Face, with Semantic Scholar API as an alternative source.